5 alternatives to talc powder

 The headlines about baby powder and its connection to ovarian cancer may raise more questions than answers.
-In February 2016, a Missouri court ordered Johnson & Johnson to pay $72 million in damages to the family of Jackie Fox, a woman who died of ovarian cancer.
-The lawsuit said her death was linked to her 50-year daily habit of applying baby powder.
-But Johnson & Johnson insisted a correlation between talc powder and ovarian cancer has not been proven.
+A jury in California recently ordered Johnson & Johnson to pay $417 million to a woman who says she developed terminal ovarian cancer as a result of using the company's baby powder.
+And in February 2016, a Missouri court ordered Johnson & Johnson to pay $72 million in damages to the family of Jackie Fox, a woman who died of ovarian cancer.

+Both lawsuits said the cancer was linked to their long-time habit of applying baby powder.
 Two other Missouri court cases against Johnson & Johnson went in favor of the women who sued, leaving the company on the hook for $197 million.
 And more than 2,500 lawsuits are pending in the state.

-But in a lawsuit decided on March 3, the jury ruled in favor of Johnson & Johnson, Reuters reports.
+But Johnson & Johnson insists a correlation between talc powder and ovarian cancer has not been proven.
+In a lawsuit settled in March 2017, the jury ruled in favor of Johnson & Johnson, Reuters reports.
 The plaintiff was Tennessee resident Nora Daniels, who alleged that she used their baby powder for 36 years and was diagnosed with ovarian cancer in 2013.

 Prosecutors say Johnson & Johnson knew about the risk since the early 1980s and did not protect its customers.
 In fact, the first study conducted on talc powder use on female genitalia found a 92 percent increased risk for ovarian cancer with women who reported genital talc use.
 But still, other doctors disagree.
 "Several decades of medical research do not support the hypothesis that use of talcum powder causes ovarian cancer," said Dr. Hal Lawrence, chief executive officer of the American Congress of Obstetricians and Gynecologists.

 If all this back-and-forth has you questioning your baby powder usage, fear not.
-There are some safe alternatives to talc powder:
+There are some safe options instead of talc powder:

 Cornstarch.
 Found in the baking aisle of your local grocery store, cornstarch is a great natural alternative to talc.
 The consistency is exactly the same, so it’ll help soak up wetness just as well.
 Cornstarch is derived from the endosperm of a corn kernel and is often used to help thicken sauces.